ansible-collections/ibm_zos_core/docs/source/modules/zos_encode.rst

    All data sets are always assumed to be cataloged.
 If an uncataloged data set needs to be encoded, it should be cataloged first.

-   For supported character sets used to encode data, refer to https://ansible-collections.github.io/ibm_zos_core/supplementary.html#encode
+   For supported character sets used to encode data, refer to the `documentation <https://ibm.github.io/z_ansible_collections_doc/ibm_zos_core/docs/source/resources/character_set.html>`_.